Greece court dismisses charges against nine Egyptians over Pylos shipwreck

 New lawsuit filed against Greece on behalf of refugee shipwreck survivors

-Before the trial, international human rights groups argued that the defendants’ right to a fair trial had been compromised as they faced judgment before an investigation had been concluded into claims the Hellenic Coast Guard may have botched the rescue attempt.
+Before the trial, international human rights groups argued that the defendants’ right to a fair trial had been compromised as they faced judgement before an investigation had been concluded into claims the Hellenic coastguard may have botched the rescue attempt.

 A small group of protesters clashed with riot police earlier on Tuesday outside the court as the proceedings got under way.